-- 9.6.
-All software necessary to satisfy the I&C system requirements, including reused or automatically generated code, should have documented requirements in appropriate form complying with the recommendations of in this section. - 9.7.
-Software requirements should be established using a predetermined combination of techniques commensurate with the system's importance to safety of the system. - 9.8.
-Techniques for establishing requirements might include, for example, include the use of specification languages with well-defined syntax and semantics, models, analysis, and review. - 9.9.
-The developers of software requirements should have an appropriate understanding of the underlying system-design basis for the system as described in Section 3. - 9.10.
-Understanding of the system design basis is needed\necessary to ensure that software requirements properly implement\satisfy essential properties of the system\properties.
-Relevant issues include the following: - Potential failure conditions: - Operation Operating modes; - Safety Mmonitoring for safety purposes; - Self-supervision;
+9.6.
+All software necessary to satisfy the I&C system requirements, including reused or automatically generated code, should have documented requirements in appropriate form complying with the recommendations in this section.

+9.7.
+Software requirements should be established using a predetermined combination of techniques commensurate with the importance to safety of the system.

+9.8.
+Techniques for establishing requirements might include, for example, the use of specification languages with well-defined syntax and semantics, models, analysis and review.

+9.9.
+The developers of software requirements should have an appropriate understanding of the underlying design basis for the system as described in Section 3.

+9.10.
+Understanding of the system design basis is necessary to ensure that software requirements properly satisfy essential properties of the system.
+Relevant issues include the following:

+• Potential failure conditions;

+- Operating modes;

+- Monitoring for safety purposes;

+- Self-supervision;

+- Failure detection;

-- Failure detection-: - Safe conditions to be attained in the event of a detected but unrecoverable failure; - Other fail\-safe behaviour; and - Input and output relationships relevant to safety.
+- Safe conditions to be attained in the event of a detected but unrecoverable failure;

+- Other fail-safe behaviour;

+- Input and output relationships relevant to safety.

 9.11.
-The specification of Ssoftware requirements Specifications should:
+The specification of software requirements:

 - a.
-Should Ddefine what each individual software item is required to do and how it will interact with other components items of the system. - b.
-Should Ooriginate from the relevant processes of the I&C life cycledevelopment process (including consideration of system hazards identified in previous analyses) and from processes that interface with the I&C life cycledevelopment process, e.g., human factors engineering and computer security activities.
+Should define what each individual software item is required to do and how it will interact with other items of the system. - b.
+Should originate from the relevant processes of the I&C lifecycle (including consideration of system hazards identified in previous analyses) and from processes that interface with the I&C lifecycle, e.g. human factors engineering and computer security activities.
 See Fig. 2. - c.
-Should Bbe written as far as possible in terms of what needs to be achieved rather than how they are to be designed for and implemented. - d.
-Should Bbe complete, unambiguous, consistent, readable, understandable to their target audience (e.g., domain experts, safety engineers, software designers), verifiable and traceable. - e.
-Should satisfy the system requirements allocated to the software items, including the quality requirements Aaddress, as appropriate, the sSystem requirements allocated to software. - f.
-Should sSpecify as necessary the required minimum precision, numerical accuracy, a description of the interfaces 19/2, independence of execution threads, self-supervision, timing performance 10/4 and security 11/4. - Interfaces examples include those between the software and the operator, sensors and actuators, computer hardware and other software, and between systems.
-Timing performance includes failure detection and recovery times.
-Security examples are validity checks and access privileges. - g.
-Should Linclude the necessary level of reliability and availability to be achieved.
-42
+Should be written as far as possible in terms of what needs to be achieved rather than how they are to be designed for and implemented. - d.
+Should be complete, unambiguous, consistent, readable, understandable to their target audience (e.g. domain experts, safety engineers, software designers), verifiable and traceable. - e.
+Should satisfy the system requirements allocated to the software items, including the quality requirements. - f.
+Should specify as necessary the required minimum precision, numerical accuracy, a description of the interfaces39, independence of execution threads, self-supervision, timing performance40 and security41. - g.
+Should include the necessary level of reliability and availability to be achieved.42 - h.
+Should allow for the capabilities of the computers, software tools and similar existing systems to ensure that the software requirements are feasible. - i.
+Should refer to, include or be complemented by additional information applicable to the target audience, e.g. background information for specific requirements, risk considerations,